L-bytes/TBA/README.md

 The mutation variations file is too big to be uploaded onto GitHub, so it can be downloaded and added to the data folder from: https://drive.google.com/file/d/1vWALr6PEFi3uZCPEj0Vo5CgmcyUzZlzK/view?usp=sharing

+Make sure to convert the Project.sh and run_hierarchicalHotnet_modules.sh to Unix format (in Linux) after downloading:
+> dos2unix filename

 Instructions for local use:
 1. Install R (4.2), Python (3.5), Ubuntu (16.04 LTS) and GNU parallel